 Select the device you wish to add and an offline device will be added to the Configured Devices list.
 The new device's status LED will be Grey to show that it has never been online.

-You can now route to/from this device in the routing view or XY Routing page.
+You can now route to/from this device in any routing view (path Inputs/Outputs, FX Rack etc.) or XY Routing page.

 Making Dual Domain Routes